nakulsingh13/Basic-Programs/README.md

 # c-programmig
-here i will upload all the c programs
+Here I will upload all the c programs